nikbearbrown/introductory-statistics-bundle-with-llms/chapters/11-the-chi-square-distribution.md

 **Preview of next chapter:** Chapter 12 covers ANOVA — comparing 3+ group means.
 You'll pick a categorical variable with multiple levels and run ANOVA on a quantitative outcome.

 ---

 ## 🕰️ AI Wayback Machine

-**Karl Pearson** was introduced the chi-square test in 1900 — and built the foundations of biometric statistics, with a controversial eugenics legacy.
+**Karl Pearson** introduced the chi-square test in 1900 — and built the foundations of biometric statistics, with a controversial eugenics legacy.

 **Run this:**